hattipjs/hattip/testbed/basic/readme.md

 ### Bun

-All tests except "doesn't fully buffer binary stream" and "sends multiple cookies" pass.
-Bun doesn't support streaming and setting multiple cookies yet.
+All tests except "doesn't fully buffer binary stream", "sends multiple cookies", and "GraphQL" pass.
+Bun doesn't support streaming and setting multiple cookies yet but the reason for the failing GraphQL test is not yet known.

 Run with `bun entry-bun.js`.